 5. Rotate toys.

-Most of our play time main level and sometimes the basement but each level has a bin full of toys appropriate for both Roy and Penelope (trucks/cars, a doll, musical instrument, etc).
-I rotate the bins every couple of weeks and it’s always fun to see the toys they haven’t seen get played with again!
+Most of our play time is on the main level and sometimes the basement, but each level has a bin full of toys appropriate for both Roy and Penelope (trucks/cars, a doll, musical instrument, etc.).
+I rotate the bins every couple of weeks, and it’s always fun to see the toys they haven’t seen get played with again!
 It makes them seem new again.

 Every once in a while Roy will ask for a certain toy so we’ll pull it out but often times they just play with what’s around them!

 We use these inexpensive white bins from Target!

 This is probably my favorite mom hacks.
 Rishi did this when Roy was little, and it was GENIUS.
 There’s nothing worse than shutting a door while a child is sleeping, only to wake them up with the close of the door.
 Rishi put furniture pads where the door hits the door frame, so there’s no more noise!

 If you don’t do any of the other tips, you HAVE do this one!
 We bought this pack of furniture pads from Amazon because it fits all of our needs – furniture, kids table/chairs, doors, etc!
 And you’ll have extra for when some lose their stickiness or you switch up furniture!